 The brand originally began as a design thesis at Boston University in the spring of 2016, and has since been expanded through a series of successful Kickstarters and community events. string&&loop still lives in the heart of the city, and in most cases, your socks will be shipped by Cody directly from the downtown post office.
 They know him there.

-Frustrated with a lack of creativity within the hosiery industry, string&&loop aims to create genuinely fun, innovative, and intellectually driven products by knitting the beauty of physical craft with the power of digital media.
+Frustrated with a lack of creativity within the hosiery industry, string&&loop aims to create genuinely fun, innovative, and intellectually driven products by knitting the beauty of physical craft with the power of technology.

 Computers offer the ability to process logic and produce complex patterns at speeds that humans could never keep up with.
 However, the screens we use to display this kind of art are often incapable of commanding the same artistic value that exists within physical forms, such as woven textiles and knitted canvases.
 By leveraging the strengths of these separate technologies within a single product, they elevate each other to form perfect pair (of socks).